 The curriculum is designed to ensure all students are challenged and stretched.
 Our approach is to ensure the most able students experience a different pathway through the lesson rather than simply completing additional extension tasks.
-Programmes of Study explicitly outline the pathway for the most able students whilst also providing additional opportunities beyond the classroom such as the UK Maths Challenge, Literary workshops, Italian lessons, Latin classes and forensics club (to name a few!).
+Programmes of Study explicitly outline the pathway for the most able students whilst also providing additional opportunities beyond the classroom such as the UK Maths Challenge, Literary workshops, STEM club, National Association for Able Children in England (NACE) and Latin classes (to name a few!).

 Special Educational Needs and Disabilities

-The Head of Personalisation (SENCO) has the responsibility with the Deputy Head for ensuring that every student receives the support and sensitive challenge he or she needs in order to make the greatest progress.
-They ensure that all current guidelines, for example the most recent revision of the Special Educational Needs and Disability (SEND) Code of Practice, are fully implemented.
-Part of their role is to ensure sufficient variation, intervention, stretch and challenge is incorporated into the curriculum to meet the needs of all student groups.
+The SENCO has the responsibility for ensuring that every student receives the support and sensitive challenge he or she needs in order to make the greatest progress.
+She ensures that all current guidelines, for example the most recent revision of the Special Educational Needs and Disability (SEND) Code of Practice, are fully implemented.
+Part of the SENCO’s role is to ensure sufficient variation, intervention, stretch and challenge is incorporated into the curriculum to meet the needs of all student groups.